deensantos/tf-knowledge-share-apps/README.md

 # Terraform Hands on Training

+Ideally this hands on training must be supervisioned by an engineer that has a good understading of terraform, however, you can try completing the Objectives by yourself.

 | **Pre-Requisites:**
 - An AWS lab setup and an account with admin access.
 Initial Infra TF Code - [Setup Infrastructure ](https://github.com/deensantos/tf-knowledge-share-infra)
+- Backend configuration must be updated
 ------------